yasheela-alla/yasheela-alla/README.md

 [![An image of @yasheelaalla's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/yasheelaalla)](https://holopin.io/@yasheelaalla)

 ### Recent Activity
-- 🛠️ Working on open-source projects under GSSoC'24 ext.
-- ✍️ Blogging at [Hashnode](https://hashnode.com/@yasheela) about AWS and DevOps
-- 📚  Currently Learning DevOps, web3 and Blockchain.
+- 📚  Currently Learning web3 and ML.
 ---

 <!-- Footer Section -->